Closed colony of source animals

 Veterinary technicians observe rabbits daily.
 They watch for the amount of feed used, vitality and the behaviour of animals.
 If anything untoward is observed, the veterinarian is immediately called in to make a decision about the quarantine.

 The rooms for quarantine are separate from the main rabbit pavillons.
-(Healthy animals transferred from other colonies are not mixed in the same quarantine room with diseased animals under observation.)
+(Healthy animals transferred from other colonies are not mixed up in the same quarantine room with diseased animals under observation.)

 After the transfer, in the quarantine room, specimens of blood for hematology, and possibly toxicology, nasal swab and feces specimen for microbiology, etc., are taken.